 Other partners: South African Go Clubs website.

-I have obtained an old mirror of the original SAGA website designed by Clive Hunt and later maintained by David Richfield.
+Here is a link to an old mirror of the original SAGA website designed by Clive Hunt and later maintained by David Richfield.
 Here is a link to an old mirror of some contents of the subsequent SAGA website designed by Stuart Forsyth.
-(If there are issues with this information being made available, please and I will remove the mirror.
+(If there are issues with this information being made available, please and I will remove these mirrors.

 Posted by johnleuner as at 12:27 PM, No Comments »